Biden seeks unity as Trump stokes fading embers of campaign

 Biden, in a Thanksgiving-eve address to the nation, put the surging pandemic front and center, pledging to tap the “vast powers” of the federal government and to “change the course of the disease” once in office.
 But for that to work, he said, Americans must step up for their own safety and that of their fellow citizens.

-“I know the country has grown weary of the fight,” Biden said.
+“I know the country has grown weary of the fight,” Biden said Wednesday.
 “We need to remember we’re at war with the virus, not with one another.
 Not with each other.”

 President Donald Trump, who has scarcely mentioned the pandemic in recent days even as it has achieved record heights, remained fixated on his election defeat.